est31/giv/README.md

 # gitv

-pure Rust `gitk` clone for the terminal
+Pure Rust `gitk` clone for the terminal

+The tool builds on [gitoxide](https://github.com/GitoxideLabs/gitoxide) as well as [ratatui](https://github.com/ratatui/ratatui).

 ## Motivation